-The System had \$14.6 billion in acquired similar-entity loan participations as of Dec.
-31, 2019, up from \$13.5 billion the prior year.
-As figure 3 indicates, the volume of similar-entity participations that System institutions sell to non-System institutions is relatively small, amounting to \$500 million over the past several years.
+The System had \$16.6 billion in acquired similar-entity loan participations as of Dec.
+31, 2020, up from \$14.6 billion the prior year.
+As figure 3 indicates, the

+Loan participation transactions with non-System lenders, 2016 - 2020 volume of similar-entity participations that System institutions sell to non-System institutions is relatively small, amounting to around \$500 million over the past several years.